 It’s amazing how a simple switch in viewpoint can make us see things a little bit differently isn’t it?

-If we want to prevent our kids from dieting, the first step is to stop dieting ourselves.
-Not only do our kids deserve that, but WE deserve that!
+Not only do our kids deserve that, but we deserve that!
 We deserve to be at peace with food, eating in a way that makes us truly happy and nourishes our body and soul.

 We don’t simply escape that diet mindset at the flip of a switch though.
 Believe me, I wish I could flip that switch for every single person out there!
 I’d magically create a world where women no longer obsessed about their bodies or their food, a world where we all just ate happily and got on with our lives.

-So I will let you in a little secret.
+First and foremost, I will let you in a little secret…

 If you understand the root cause of dieting, you’ll be better equipped to address it and start moving away from dieting altogether.
 Are you ready to hear what that underlying cause is?

 I recently wrote an Open Letter to my child about body image, but really, it’s an open letter to everyone.
 Being unhappy with our body is what causes us so much grief and headache trying to diet ourselves into a “better” version of ourselves.
 So the best way to work on erasing the dieting turmoil is addressing that unhappiness.
 We can be happy with our bodies NOW, no matter what their size.
 Please check out that post.
 I think you’ll get a lot out of it.